sveinbjornt/Platypus/Documentation/Documentation.md

 If you have a Mac developer signing certificate in your Keychain, you can select it as a signing certificate in Preferences.

-The app is signed by running the following command:
+The app is signed using the following command:

 ```
 /usr/bin/codesign -s "your-signing-identity" path/to/MyApp.app